Saharak-Dove/scb-easy-api-ruby/README.md

 ## Introduction

-The Scb Easy API SDK for Ruby makes it easy to develop bots using Scb Easy API
+The Scb Easy API SDK for Ruby makes it easy to develop using Scb Easy API

 ## Documentation